Trending Topics

 50. As part of the hiring process we will be doing an extensive background investigation.
 Is there anything in your past that you would like to discuss or explain to this panel?

-2 not-so-common firefighter interview questions You may encounter a question that is very unique and designed to see how well you can think on your feet.
-You should always be prepared for the unexpected, and sometimes off the wall question.
+You may encounter a question that is very unique and designed to see how well you can think on your feet.
+You should always be prepared for the unexpected, and sometimes off-the-wall question.
 Chances are you will be asked something that you will not be prepared for in every interview.
 Stop and think these questions through in your head before answering.
 There is nothing wrong with asking for a little time to think about the question before beginning your response.
 This goes for any question.
 Pondering the question gives you a moment to gather yourself and your thoughts.

-Here are two of the most unique questions that I have ever heard being asked at an interview.
-I mention them not because I think they will ever be asked again, but to give you an idea of how off the wall an interview question can be.
+Here are two of the most unique questions I have ever heard being asked at an interview.
+I mention them not because I think they will ever be asked again, but to give you an idea of how off-the-wall an interview question can be.

 1. Without using the word orange, describe an orange.

 2. A paper clip is placed in front of the candidate.
-The candidate is asked to give as many uses for the paperclip that they can think of.
+The candidate is asked to give as many uses for the paperclip as they can think of.